descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 </tr>
 </table>

 My proposal would constitute a delay in the `p2576r0` [^p2576r0] proposal as I am advocating for refining the `C++` choices before contributing `constexpr` back to `C`.
-I also believe that the `p2576r0` [^p2576r0] proposal fails to consider a fourth alternative with respect to storage duration and that is to go with how `C` handles compound literals, improve upon it and have `C++` to conform with it.<!--This will be considered momentarily.-->
+I also believe that the `p2576r0` [^p2576r0] proposal fails to consider a fourth alternative with respect to storage duration and that is to go with how `C` handles compound literals, improve upon it and have `C++` to conform with it.
+That scenario is the second feature proposed by this proposal.<!--This will be considered momentarily.-->

 <!--
 ## Rationale